SSWConsulting/SSW.Rules.Content/rules/as-per-our-conversation-emails/rule.md

 In most cases, you don't want to be blocked by not being able to have a conversation with the client or Product Owner.
 In the case where you can't reach them by calling them on the phone or Microsoft Teams, you wil have to make a decision by yourself.

-In this case, it's still important to record everything in an email, starting with "I tried calling you but didn't get through".
+In this case, it's still important to record everything in an email or a Teams message, starting with "I tried calling you but didn't get through".

 ::: email-template
 |          |     |